 You get other benefits from these foods.
 They also:

-To help you make heart-healthy choices, here are lists of what to add to your shopping cart -- and what to avoid.
+To help you make the best choices, here are lists of what to add to your shopping cart and what to avoid.

 Foods to Buy